Code-Institute-Submissions/outerzone/README.md

 * Products - Get filter by Artist to work.
 * Products - use for statement to run through filter artists
 * Products - fix margins and positioning of basket
-* Basket - fix update quantity and delete
+* Basket - fix update quantity
 * Change btn hover background-color to wine/turquoise?
 * Checkout - move complete order btn to right
 * Testing - Lighthouse (in GoogleDev inspect section) analyses site.
 Can screenshot it